MMZK1526/Haskell-RM/README.md

 This optimisation also makes simulating the [Universal Register Machine](#URM) possible.

+If an infinite loop is detected, the simulator would end immediately and report the machine is never going to terminate.
+The examples [loop](Examples/loop.rm) and [cycle](Examples/cycle.rm) demonstrate this behaviour.
+Of course, it is not able to detect all infinite loops since the Halting Problem is undecidable (see [Computability](#Computability)).

 ### Gödelisation

 Intriguingly, there is a ONE TO ONE correspondence between natural number and Register Machines (**Gödelisation**).
 In other words, any natural number uniquely represents a Register Machine and *vice versa*.